Oteemo/charts/README.md

 # Oteemo Charts Repository

+***This helm charts repository has been deprecated, please see individual charts for examples of where to migrate to***

 Welcome to the oteemo charts repository.
 All charts are in the charts directory.

 ## Adding the chart Repository